Vicachu42/vue-assignment-1-e-wallet/e-wallet/README.md

 Vue assignment - E-wallet
 --

+Eleventh commit: Some steps forward.
+I'm completely happy with the card designs now and currently working on my home view.
+I'm mostly trying different things to figure it out, but it's probably time for a break now.

 Tenth commit: I had a bit of problem with my routing, but sorted it out through changing my paths.
 Now I'm getting somewhere.

 Ninth commit: I consider the design elements finished by now.
 Now I'm moving on to the more functional aspects.